 In a nutshell if you want to know how to avoid being bitten by sandflies, don't go to places where sandflies are prevalent!
 Have you found a successful method to repel pesky sandflies?
 Please please share it with us all in the comments below!

-Head to Bushmans Centre to see the massive sandfly seen in the first image!
+Head to Bushmans Centre to see the massive sandfly seen in the main article image!